RobHolme/vscode-hl7tools/README.md

 ### Display segment fields
 This function lists all fields from the currently selected segment in a list in the output window.
 Field components are indented.
 Any repeating field values are included.
 * Select the segment in the message using the cursor.
-* Press F1 --> HL7 Tools: Display Segment.
+* Press F1 --> HL7 Tools: Display Segment Fields.
 * The selected segment's fields will be displayed in the output window.
 Repeating fields will be included.

 ![Syntax highlighting](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/DisplaySegmentFields.jpg)